shanayhpatel/Farm_Documentation/getting_started/farmInfo_software_hardware.md

 ## Software

-Requests for any centrally installed software should go to help@cse.ucdavis.edu.
+Requests for any centrally installed software should go to [farm-hpc@ucdavis.edu](mailto:farm-hpc@ucdavis.edu ) .
 Any software that is available in CentOS/Ubuntu is also available for installation or already installed on this cluster.
 In many cases we compile and install our own software packages.
 These custom packages include compilers, mpi layers, open source packages, commercial packages, HDF, NetCDF, WRF, and others.
 We use Environment Modules to manage the environment.
 A quick intro:

 - To get a list of available applications and libraries `module avail`
 - To setup your command line or script based environment - `module load <directory/application>`